philipp-horstenkamp/auto_print/README.md

 # Configure printing rules
 auto-print-config
 ```
-Alternativly Auto Print registers in the Context Menu under the `Open with` section.
+Alternatively Auto Print registers in the Context Menu under the `Open with` section.

 For detailed installation and usage instructions, see the [full documentation](docs/index.rst).